martavp/integrated-energy-grids/integrated-energy-grids/intro-install.md

 ### With `pip`

-If you want to use `pip` for managing your environment, download
+If you want to use `pip` for managing your environment, download the `requirements.txt` file

 https://github.com/martavp/integrated-energy-grids/blob/main/requirements.txt